 Mallory-Weiss syndrome was first described in 1929 by two doctors called Mallory and Weiss.
 They had noticed it in people retching and being sick (vomiting) after bingeing on alcohol.

 The problem tends to affect people aged in their 30s to 50s, although it can occur at any age.
 It is more common in men than in women and is also more common in people with a hiatus hernia.
 (A hiatus hernia occurs when part of the stomach pushes up into the lower chest through a weakness in the diaphragm - the large flat muscle that lies between the lungs and the tummy area.
-See separate leaflet called Hiatus Hernia for more details.)
+See the separate leaflet called Hiatus Hernia for more details.)
+It is also more common in patients who drink alcohol above recommended limits.

 What are the symptoms of Mallory-Weiss syndrome?